fuseio/fuse-network/nethermind/OE_Migration.md

    ```

 2. **Install the Nethermind client** by following the guide above.
-   > Please ensure the OpenEthereum node is not running and only one key is active at any time.
+   > **Important:** Please ensure the OpenEthereum node is not running and only one key is active at any time.
    ```bash
    ./quickstart.sh -r [node/validator] -n [fuse/spark] -k [node_name]
    ```